BEHIND THE LENS

 Family & Portrait Photographer Minneapolis, MN | Alexandra Robyn Photo + Design

 But if you’re not sure about what to wear, just ask your photographer!
 I love when clients ask this question or send outfit pictures before a shoot.
 It helps me to start creative direction before we even start.
 So, go ahead.
 Click send on the snapshot of you from the dressing room or DM me with questions.
+And for Maternity Outfit ideas, visit my Maternity Pinterest Board.

 Loved this post?
 Here are other Photo Blog posts you might like: